Touring the Goldfields, The Murray and the Grampians

 Day four – Sea Lake to Halls Gap, via the Silo Art Trail

 (Approx. 700km, allow around 7 hours to complete the trail )

 Enjoy a complimentary breakfast at the Silo Art Hotel, before you pack up and head off to see the rest of the Silo Art Trail.

 Begin at Sea Lake's own silo art, the newest addition to the trail.
 Travel from town to town, to see the giant, vibrant murals in Nullawil, Patchewollock, Lascelles, Rosebery, Brim, Kaniva, Goroke, Sheep Hills and Rupanyup.
 Keep an eye out for more street art by internationally-renowned artists, splashed across the buildings and walls of these towns.

-Take a break in your journey at the Beulah Victoria Hotel, to order a traditional and hearty pub counter meal.
+Take a break in your journey in Beulah – best known as the film set for The Dry (2020) starring Eric Bana.
+Prop up at the Beulah Victoria Hotel and order a hearty pub counter meal.

 Head on towards the Grampians National Park.
 Drop into independent microbrewery Paper Scissors Rock Brew Co for dinner and craft beer on tap, before checking into your accommodation for the night.
 Sleep peacefully in the heart of the Grampians at Halls Gap Lakeside, or relax into luxury in one of DULC's funky cabins.